vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   For more information about the configurations, see [Configurations](../5.configurations-and-logs/1.configurations/1.configurations.md).

-3. On the machines of the primary cluster, secondary cluster, and listeners, upload the license files into the `share/resources/` directories in the Nebula Graph installation directories.
+3. On the machines of the primary cluster, secondary cluster, and listeners, upload the license files into the `share/resources/` directories in the NebulaGraph installation directories.

-4. Go to the Nebula Graph installation directories on the machines and start the needed services.
+4. Go to the NebulaGraph installation directories on the machines and start the needed services.

   - On the primary and secondary machines, run `sudo scripts/nebula.service start all`.